eosrio/hyperion-history-api/INSTALL.md

 INDEX_ALL_DELTAS: 'false',
 ```

 When indexing is finished, change the settings back and restart the indexer.
-In case you do not have much contratc updates, you do not need to run a full pass.
+In case you do not have much contract updates, you do not need to run a full pass.

 Tune your configs to your specific hardware using the following settings:
 ```